How to snap windows side by side and split screen on Windows 10

-The Windows 10 split screen feature is excellent for multitasking, especially if you're using a large display.
-You can view apps in Windows 10 side by side, on top of each other, or both, since it's possible to snap up to four app windows on the screen at the same time.
-And with Snap Assist, getting each window right where you want it is easier than ever.
-Here is how to split screen on Windows 10 and view apps side by side:
+The split screen feature in Windows 10 is perfect for multitasking, especially on a large display.
+It allows you to view apps side by side, on top of each other, or in a combination of both, snapping up to four windows on the screen simultaneously.
+With Snap Assist, positioning each window is easier than ever.
+In this tutorial, I’ll show you how to split your screen in Windows 10 and arrange your apps side by side.
+While this may sound easy to do, it’s not always the case, especially when you want to place four apps side by side.
+Without further ado, let’s begin:

 Advertisement